heyallan/istqb-ctfl/README.md

 ## Todo

+- [ ] add support for questions with 2 answers
 - [ ] update anchor links: use only numerical anchors
 - [ ] Add tools
   - [ ] notepad